-Today we are sharing a post from a blogger friend of mine from Where The Dogwood Blooms.
+Today we are sharing this recipe from a blogger friend of mine from Where The Dogwood Blooms.
 Below you can see some information about her and a recipe she shared for a South Carolina traditional dish called Shrimp and Grits.

 About Cassie